Ranch Management and Agricultural Leadership

 What is Ranch Management and Agricultural Leadership?

-Ranch Management and Agricultural Leadership is an interdisciplinary program with significant hands-on opportunities.
+Ranch Management and Agricultural Leadership (RMAL) is an interdisciplinary program with significant hands-on opportunities.
 RMAL majors study an array of specialties that contribute to successful ranch management and are required by today’s professionals.
 Students learn about agricultural leadership and develop exemplary interpersonal skills by practicing awareness, effective teamwork, and critical thinking.
 Broadly defined, RMAL is the blending of resource management, business operations, and problem-solving for successful stewardship of natural resources and sustainable livestock production.

 The competencies identified for this program are highly valued across the agribusiness industry, Non-Governmental Organizations (NGOs) and state and federal agencies, as well as providing significant value to family operations.

 Faculty teaching into the RMAL program are passionate about their areas of expertise and committed to embedding opportunities for developing leadership skills into their courses.
-Their knowledge of field-specific demands helps them support student problem solving projects from across the industry spectrum.
+Their knowledge of field-specific demands helps them support student problem-solving projects from across the industry spectrum.

 To enrich students' experiences and foster a well-rounded skill set, the RMAL program actively engages in collaborative partnerships with industry innovators, as well as faculty members from other colleges across campus.